trestyeung/meteor-accounts-token/README.md

-Log in user with a secret token.
+Log in a user with a secret token.

 The implementation is very basic:

-1. Create a token for the user by calling Accounts.token.getToken() (replacing existing tokens)
+1. Create a token for the user by calling Accounts.token.getToken(userId) (replacing the existing token)
-2. Log in the user with Meteor.loginWithUserToken()
+2. Log in the user with Meteor.loginWithUserToken(token)